Spiegel (song)

 "Spiegel" (English: "Mirror") is a 2005 song by German pop-rap girl group Tic Tac Toe.
 It was released as their comeback single in December 2005, after a five-year hiatus.
-The song met with commercial success and was a top 10 hit in Germany, Austria and Switzerland.
+The song was met with commercial success and was a top 10 hit in Germany, Austria and Switzerland.
 It later appeared on their fourth and final album Comeback.

-The song's lyrics tell about personal problems of three fictional individuals at a group psychotherapy, with each Tic Tac Toe member representing a different character.
+The song's lyrics are indicative about personal problems of three fictional individuals at a group psychotherapy, with each Tic Tac Toe member representing a different character.
 Jazzy takes the role of a teenage girl called Kerstin who has low self-esteem due to her overweight, Ricky is a young woman Michelle whose modelling career is taking its toll on her life, and Lee represents Bernard, a man caught up in a rat race, whose job has a negative impact on his family.
 In the song's climax, Bernard pulls out a gun and in a rage commits suicide.